ga4gh/vrs/docs/source/terms_and_model.rst

   locations respectively.
 If `start` and `end` are on the same arm, `start` SHOULD be the more centromeric position (i.e., with lower band and sub-band numbers).
-* NamedIntervals are currently unoriented.
-Future versions of VRS may introduce conventions or attributes that permit explicit orientation.

 **Example**